We give life to

 Enterprise Development Officer

-John Morgan FCMA CGMA has over 40 years’ experience in senior accounting positions and a broad background in finance, treasury, secretarial, IT, HR and operations covering a range of industries.
-John maintains a strong commercial focus on profit improvement, problem-solving and team-building skills.
-John currently provides the financial function to Inner City Enterprise Ltd to assist unemployed people create their own self-employment.
+Geraldine Russell CPA has over 30 years’ experience in a variety of finance and IT positions in a range of different companies and industries.
+She has a broad background in finance, treasury, project management and systems development covering a range of industries.
+Geraldine currently provides the financial function for Inner City Enterprise Ltd to assist unemployed people create their own self-employment.